 This is one of the best CSR ideas, especially when engaging employees and making them a part of something worthwhile.
 Employees cannot be overemphasized by creating time to volunteer for causes dear to them or the organization.

-Volunteering opportunities in the workplace have tremendous benefits for the organization, employees and the local community.
 It makes employees feel better about their employer, and it helps them develop people and teamwork skills that are critical in the workplace.

 The community is not left out; CSR activities allow employers and employees to engage with the local community, show genuine love and care, and build trust with the community.

-Some examples of volunteering include cleaning up the community beach, getting involved in a breast cancer awareness walk, working at the local orphanage home etc.
+Some examples of volunteering include cleaning up the community beach, getting involved in a breast cancer awareness walk, working at the local orphanage home, etc.

 Find whatever works for your organization and get to it.